CodyNicholson/Backend_Development_Notes/Complexity_Theory/algorithmRunningTimes.md

 ***

-We like to create algorithms that are of Linearithmic Complexity or faster because **Any algorithms that are slower than Linearithmic Algorithms are not practical to use since they do not scale well**
+We like to create algorithms that are of Linearithmic Complexity or faster because **any algorithms that are slower than Linearithmic Algorithms are not practical to use since they do not scale well**

 ***